 When Microsoft Shares are purchased under the ESPP, the Participating Employee will be subject to income tax on the difference between the Fair Market Value of the Microsoft Shares on the Date of Exercise and the Purchase Price.
-In addition, the Participating Employee will be subject to employee's national insurance contributions ("NICs")6 on this amount.
-Effective April 6, 2017, the Participating Employee may also be subject to an Apprenticeship Levy.
+In addition, the Participating Employee will be subject to employee's national insurance contributions ("NICs") on this amount.